CAMEO (Come and Meet Each Other)

-CAMEO meets on the third Thursday of every month from 2pm until 4pm in Meeting Room 1 at St John’s Parish Centre, Walton Back Lane.
+CAMEO meets on the third Thursday of every month from 2pm until 4pm in the main hall at St John’s Parish Centre, Walton Back Lane.
 This group is a way to meet new friends over cake and a cuppa in a safe environment.
 Everyone is welcome and we have a programme of gentle activities, speakers and opportunities to learn something new.
 There is a small charge of £1 to cover refreshments and we can sometimes help with transport if there is a problem.

 Why not come along and see if this is for you?
 Bring a friend or come alone, we promise a warm and friendly welcome.

-August 17th – Strawberry Tea and Poetry.
-Bring along a favourite poem or reading (or two).
+June 20th - Cream Tea and Poetry.
+Bring a favourite poem to read out.

-December 21st - Charis and Carols.
-A celebration of Christmas in music and readings.
+December 19th - A celebration of Christmas in music, readings and quizzes.

 We would love to welcome you.
 We can usually arrange transport for those who have difficulty in travelling.
 If you require any further information, please contact the Church Office on 01246 566205.